 We at Laundryheap know all the factors to consider when washing whites without the need of using chemical products.
 The secret?
 Wash them properly, of course!

-#5 Wash in the hottest water (by care label): It’s best to wash whites (as well as all garments) according to what it says on the label.
+- Wash in the hottest water (by care label): It’s best to wash your garments according to what it says on the care label.
 To get the most out of your whites, follow the set temperature that the label recommends you to wash them at- don’t go a temperature lower!
 That way, your whites will surely stay white and gleaming.

 BONUS: If you’re laundry smart, you’ll realise that all of these tips mentioned will not only make your whites glowing but can also be considered to promote longevity of the rest of your clothes too!

 If you have some tips that you use to keep your white clothes white, share them in the comments section! 🙂